cpankow/uwm-astro-study-group/projects/20140617_git_tutorial/README.md

 ### Learning Git ###

- * Usually taught by demonstarting a few commands
+ * Usually taught by demonstrating a few commands
  * This approach works, but usually leads to problems in that an understanding of the nature of Git in not conveyed
  * An illusion that some magic is happening behind the scenes
  * Explain concepts upon which Git is based